Tommy McNamara: Houston Dynamo

 McNamara was selected by Houston Dynamo in the second-round of the 2018 MLS Re-Entry Draft on December 20, 2018.
 He signed with the Dynamo on January 11, 2019 He made his Dynamo debut on February 19, coming on as a substitute in a 1–0 win over C.D.
 Guastatoya in a CONCACAF Champions League match.
 McNamara scored his first goal for Houston on May 18 in a 2–1 win over D.C.
 United.
 On July 20, he scored a goal and had an assist as the Dynamo defeated Toronto FC 3–1.
 McNamara would return to NYCFC on August 8 and would mark the occasion by picking up his second assist of the season.
 However, the Dynamo would lose by a score of 3–2.
 McNamara would lead the team with 39 appearances across all competitions, and finished the year with 2 goals and 3 assists.
 It was a poor season for Houston as a team, finishing 10th in the Western Conference and missing out on the playoffs.

 McNamara started the first two games of the 2020 season before the season was paused due to the COVID-19 pandemic.
 The league returned to play in July with the MLS is Back Tournament, where McNamara made a substitute appearance in 2 of Houston's 3 games.

 New England Revolution

 On August 17, 2020, McNamara acquired by New England via trade with Houston on Aug.
 17, 2020.
+He played a key role for the New England Revolution during their record-breaking 2021 season, helping the club secure its first-ever Supporters' Shield.
 He re-signed with the Revolution on December 22.
 New England declined McNamara's contract option following their 2024 season.